canjs/canjs/index.md

 have to set a name when creating the Control construct for __view__ to work.

 {% highlight javascript %}
-can.Control('Tasks', {
+can.Control('Editor', {
 	click: function( el ) {
-		// renders with views/tasks/click.ejs with the controller as data this.element.html( this.view() );
+		// renders with views/editor/click.ejs with the controller as data this.element.html( this.view() );
-		// renders with views/tasks/click.ejs with some data this.element.html( this.view({ name : 'The task' }) );
+		// renders with views/editor/click.ejs with some data this.element.html( this.view({ name : 'The todo' }) );
-		// renders with views/tasks/under.ejs
+		// renders with views/editor/under.ejs
 		this.element.html( this.view("under", [1,2]) );
-		// renders with views/tasks/under.micro
+		// renders with views/editor/under.micro
 		this.element.html( this.view("under.micro", [1,2]) );
 		// renders with views/shared/top.ejs
 		this.element.html( this.view("shared/top", {phrase: "hi"}) );